aissakhanov/Codes-used-in-papers/README.md

 # Codes-used-in-papers
-I share codes which I used in published papers
+Here you can find codes used in published papers